ska-telescope/lmc-base-classes/docs/src/how-to/add-an-lrc.rst

    Do not confuse this is-allowed method with the Tango :code:`is_cmd_allowed` callback.
 This is-allowed method returns :code:`True` if the task can be executed at the point it is dequeued.
-The Tango :code:`is_cmd_allowed` callback returns True if the task can be enqueued in the first place.
+The Tango :code:`is_cmd_allowed` callback returns :code:`True` if the task can be enqueued in the first place.

-   Notably, the is-allowed method might return :code:`False` when the task is enqueued, but by the time the task has been dequeued it returns :code:`True` because other LRCs have been completed in the mean time.
+   Notably, the is-allowed method might return :code:`False` when the task is enqueued, but by the time the task has been dequeued it returns :code:`True` because other LRCs have been completed in the meantime.

 Add a method to submit the slow method
 --------------------------------------